mixpanel/docs/pages/docs/analysis/reports/funnels.md

 ### Hold Property Constant

-Holding a property constant in a funnel requires that a user retain the same value for a given event property for each step in order to convert.
+Holding a property constant in a funnel requires that a user retains the same value for a given event property for each step in order to convert.
 In other words, a user must not only perform the funnel events in the order you specified, but also perform these events with the same property value.

 For example, let's say your product is an e-commerce retail site, and you have a three-step funnel of Browse > Add to Cart > Purchase.
-If you want to examine the conversion of users through this funnel that Browse, Add to Cart, and Purchase the same item - meaning that they cannot convert if they don't complete each step with the same item- you would hold the Item Name property constant.
+If you want to examine the conversion of users through this funnel that browse, add to cart, and purchase the same item - meaning that they cannot convert if they don't complete each step with the same item - you would hold the Item Name property constant.

-The way this is calculated depends on whether you have selected a counting method that does not allow users to re-enter the funnel ("Uniques") or allows re-entry ("Totals" or "Sessions).
+The way this is counted depends on whether you have selected a counting method that does not allow users to re-enter the funnel ("Uniques") or allows re-entry ("Totals" or "Sessions).

 - **Uniques:** When you select "Uniques" and hold a property constant, because users of this counting method only enter the funnel once and on the first time they do the Step 1 event, Mixpanel will hold constant the property value from the first Step 1 event.
 - **Totals or Sessions:** When you select "Totals" or "Sessions" and hold a property constant, since these counting methods allow users to re-enter the funnel, Mixpanel will hold the property constant that is set with each new re-entry at the Step 1 event.

-To add a property constant to your funnel, expand the "Advanced" menu in the Conversion Criteria and click on "Holding property constant"
+To add a property constant to your funnel, expand the "Advanced" menu in the Conversion Criteria and click on "Holding property constant".

 ![/Screen_Shot_2021-12-15_at_11.10.42_AM.png](/Screen_Shot_2021-12-15_at_11.10.42_AM.png)